 One evening, in a wedding reception I observed something.
 A child was laughing loud and his mother suddenly scolded him with a look of her eyes for doing so in public.
 This small incident brought a thought in my mind.
-How some emotions are gifted to us by god and how agents of our socialisation process curb those emotions.
+How some emotions are gifted to us by God and how agents of our socialisation process curb those emotions.

 No one taught us how to laugh, cry or love.
 These are natural emotion gifted to us.
 We cried as soon as we were born.
 We laughed even before we spoke.
 And we loved people before aversion.
 These emotions came to us very frequently without anyone’s permission.
-But as we grow old manners and ettiquettes came into picture.
+But as we grow old manners and etiquette came into the picture.
 Taboos like “men never cry” with counter taboos like “men cry, but they don’t show their tears” encounter us at many points in life.
 Then society relates laughing loudly with arrogance, crying with weakness and loving with deviation.
 And slowly we substitute natural emotion with artificial expression.
 We start crying behind closed bathroom doors, policing our laugh and loving silently.

 I spent whole night thinking about this.
 The spark that kindled that night became a forest fire by morning.
 At 4 am, I sat down to carve these thoughts on paper.
 And then a non-conformist poetry in three parts took shape.